SAP/ui5-tooling/docs/pages/Configuration.md

 ### Framework and Version

-In your project's framework configuration you must define whether you want to use the OpenUI5 or the SAPUI5 framework and in which version:
+In your project's framework configuration you must define whether you want to use the OpenUI5 or the SAPUI5 framework and which version:

 === "OpenUI5"
     ```yaml